-Malaysia is a country that has been a melting pot of ethnic cultures, but it is also a blend of various cuisines, customs and religions, all co-existing with harmony.
-Right from large island groups to fertile highlands, mountains and tropical rain forest, the geography of this country is diverse in every bit.
+Malaysia is a country that has been a melting pot of ethnic cultures, but it is also a blend of various cuisines, customs and religions, all co-existing in harmony.
+Right from large island groups to fertile highlands, mountains and tropical rainforest, the geography of this country is diverse in every bit.
 Malaysia is a unique country which is divided into two major landmasses.
 West Malaysia occupies the southern half of a peninsula shared with Thailand, on the other hand across the South China Sea is East Malaysia that is situated on the Borneo Island.
-If you are planning a trip to Malaysia then this overview of the must visit places to visit in Malaysia concentrates on its historic, cultural and natural attractions.
+If you are planning a trip to Malaysia then this overview of the must visit, places to visit in Malaysia concentrates on its historic, cultural and natural attractions.
 Leaf through this write-up and explore more!

 Gunung Mulu National Park

 Gunung Mulu National Park is popular for its incredible limestone karst formations and exceptional cave systems.
 It is one of the most awe-inspiring natural attractions in all of South-east Asia.
-Situated in Malaysian Borneo in the Sarawak State, this national park has some of the longest and largest cave systems in the world.
+Situated in Malaysian Borneo in the Sarawak State, this national park has some of the longest and the largest cave systems in the world.
 Here, you will find the world’s largest cave chamber, “the Sarawak Chamber”, which is anticipated large enough to hold 40 Boeing 747 aircraft.

 Situated off the north-western coast of Malaysia in the Andaman Sea, Langkawi is a beautiful archipelago of 99 islands boasting picturesque beaches, rainforest, mangroves and forest-clad mountains.
 In late years, hotels, resorts, restaurants and other tourist facilities have flourished in Langkawi offering its visitors the opportunity to explore the exceptional beauty of this archipelago.